aphiwut-j/phoneverification/README.md

 # phoneverification
-Try to implement phone verification using OTP
+Try to implement phone verification technique using OTP